Simonomi/Updated-Npptasklist/README.md

 # Updated NppTaskList
-I changed the [original](https://github.com/Megabyteceer/npp-task-list) NppTaskList plugin to automatically hide the task list when there aren't any _TODO:_ items in the file.
-I'd do like a pull request or something but [I don't know how GitHub works](https://xkcd.com/1597/) and the code is really bad anyway (I've never used C++ so it's probably full of poor practices) so I'm just saving it here.
+A modification of the [original](https://github.com/Megabyteceer/npp-task-list) NppTaskList plugin that automatically hides the task list when there aren't any _TODO:_ items in the file.
+I'd do like a pull request or something but [I don't know how GitHub works](https://xkcd.com/1597/) and the code is probably bad anyway so I'm just saving it here.

 ## Note:
-To compile you will need Visual Studio 2013.
+Visual Studio 2013 is needed to compile.